 But this changed somewhat with the 2016 Notice of Benefit and Payment Parameters.
 That regulation clarified that starting in 2016 (for plans that are not grandfathered or grandmothered), no individual can be required to pay more than the individual out-of-pocket maximum set by HHS for that year, even if the individual is enrolled in a family health insurance plan.

-For 2018, the individual OOPM is $7,350, and the family OOPM is $14,700 (those are the maximum allowed by law, but many health plans have OOPMs lower than these amounts).
-Under the rules that took effect in 2016, no single member of a family can be required to pay more than $7,350 in out-of-pocket charges in 2018, regardless of whether the rest of the family has incurred any claims.
+For 2021, the individual OOPM is $8,550, and the family OOPM is $17,100 (those are the maximum allowed by law, but many health plans have OOPMs lower than these amounts).
+Under the rules that took effect in 2016, no single member of a family can be required to pay more than $8,550 in out-of-pocket charges in 2021, regardless of whether the rest of the family has incurred any claims (assuming they stay in-network and comply with the health plan’s rules for referrals, prior authorizations, etc.).
 This includes people enrolled in family HDHPs, and HHS has clarified that this does not conflict with HSA and HDHP requirements.